The Night Before Christmas

 “Twas the night before Christmas and all through the house, not a creature was stirring, not even a mouse!”

 Snuggle under a warm blanket with your family this holiday and share in the magic and wonder of Clement C. Moore’s timeless poem, “The Night Before Christmas.”
-With jolly illustrations and real twinkling lights at the end of this durable board book, this is sure to become a staple of your holidays for years to come.
+With jolly illustrations, this is sure to become a staple of your holidays for years to come.

 Celebrate The Holiday With These Books